WojciechMatuszewski/programming-notes/aws/dynamoDB.md

 ### ScanIndexForward

 So you have all the necessary information about sorting related things to use this attribute.
 Remember, _DynamoDB_, by default, always scans forward, that means in ascending manner.

+### Prepending arbitrary symbols

+- sometimes you want to get the enmity and all the other entities that relates to the entity, think GitHub repo and issues for this repo

+* to ensure that you get the repo first and then the issues within the same query, you might look into prepending the `issues` SK with some arbitrary character, this would _push_ the `repo` entity up top

+- that character usually is `#` or `0`, depending on the use case and the structure of the data.